 Restaurant Brighton's guide to

-Booking a Table in Brighton
+Book a Table Brighton

 Curry Leaf Cafe in Brighton Lanes is the place to book for traditional South Indian street food, tandoor-grilled specialities, expertly spiced curries and spiced desserts.
 Book a table here to enjoy some killer cocktails and the city’s best craft beer list.
 Curry Leaf Cafe is a cafe and has the price list to match.
 A three-course meal costs around £20 per head, and a filling, healthy lunch can be had for as little as £7.
 Expect a colourful and vibrant venue with a great range of vegan and vegetarian options available too.
 One of ‘Britain’s 12 Best Indian Restaurants’ -according to BBC Good Food Magazine.